-Written by Hannah Temple and Dawn Lising, Co-Presidents at WMN
+Written by: Hannah Temple and Dawn Lising (Co-Presidents)

 This year’s Co-Presidents of the Women in Management Network, Dawn Lising and Hannah Temple, share their thoughts on the state of the gender equality movement in Canada, the stereotypes women currently face, and the kind of change they hope to see in the world as International Women’s Month comes to a close.

 What are your thoughts on gender equality in Canada?